bprovanbessell/SATfeatPy/documentation/features.md

 CNF (Conjunctive Normal Form): Conjunction (and) of disjunction (or) of literals.

 ##Useful libraries/notes
-- networkX
+- NetworkX - for graph creation and statistics
-- cnfgen
+- cnfgen - for creating part of the testbed
-- python-nnf